Examples

 Minimalist Style

 Path of Exile has beautiful graphics and a dark atmosphere.
 Its item color theme nostalgically goes back all the way to Diablo 2.
 We'd hate to spoil that by adding many different out-of-theme colors and fonts.
 This filter keeps all the 'default' label styles.
-We only add highlight beams in self-explanatory colors: white, yellow, orange, brown, and purple for top-tier items.
+We only add highlight beams in self-explanatory colors: white, yellow, orange, brown, red and purple for top-tier items.
 Highlighted items are shown on the minimap too.

 Remove Clutter